autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-own-vehicle.md

 2. Send vehicle status information of the vehicle to autoware

-You can find the detailed information about the requirements of vehicle_interface [here](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/).
+You can find detailed information about the requirements of vehicle_interface [here](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/).
 You can also refer to [pacmod_interface](https://github.com/tier4/pacmod_interface) as an example.

 ## 6. Launch Autoware